TRileySchwarz/googleTranslate/README.md

 if there is the following "," anywhere in the file.

 There is also the risk of being rate limited due to the free status of this api being used

+To pass the command line flag use the following:

+`` go run main.go -translate=purple``